John Altman (composer): Commercial music composing

-Altman is the most prolific writer of music for commercials, having scored more than 4,000 TV advertisements.
+Altman is the prolific writer of music for commercials, having scored more than 4,000 TV advertisements.
 He won every major creative award, including the inaugural MPA Music in Advertising Award, and being named by Campaign magazine in 2002 as one of the 100 most influential figures in contemporary British advertising, and in 2005 as one of the 5 top composers.
 The track he wrote for the hardware chain B & Q ran for many years while his music for Levi's and Renault won the Campaign Award for Best Soundtracks in 2003 and 2004.
 Since 2020, his 2006 track Jazz in 3 has been the theme song for Boar's Head displays in supermarkets across the US.

-He scored Ridley Scott's promotional film for Prada.
-His composition for the advertising campaign for Sheila's Wheels car insurance swept the country, and the Sheila's Wheels theme was the most downloaded ringtone in the UK.
-Among his collaborators in advertising have been such giants as David Bailey, Terence Donovan, John Frankenheimer, Tony Scott, and Sir Salman Rushdie.
+Among his well-known collaborators in advertising have been such as David Bailey, Terence Donovan, John Frankenheimer, Tony Scott, and Sir Salman Rushdie.
 He is also a prolific composer of library music, with his work being featured worldwide in movies and on television, in productions such as Peaky Blinders, America in Colour and Dancing With The Stars.